CVI: Causes, diagnosis and modern treatment options

 The causes of CVI are varied and usually result from a combination of genetic factors and external influences.
 The most important risk factors include

-- Genetic predisposition: A familial predisposition increases the risk of developing CVI.
-People with first-degree relatives who suffer from varicose veins or other venous diseases have a significantly higher risk of also being affected.
+- Genetic predisposition: A family history increases the risk of developing CVI.
+Individuals with first-degree relatives who suffer from varicose veins or other venous diseases have a significantly higher risk of being affected as well.

-- Standing or sitting for long periods: Occupations that require standing or sitting for long periods of time encourage blood to back up in the legs.
-Venous return is made more difficult, which leads to chronic overloading of the veins.
+- Standing or sitting for long periods: Occupations that require prolonged standing or sitting promote the backflow of blood in the legs.
+Venous return is made more difficult, leading to chronic strain on the veins.

 - Overweight: Being overweight puts additional pressure on the veins in the legs and promotes the development of chronic venous insufficiency.

-- Pregnancy: During pregnancy, hormonal changes and the pressure of the growing fetus on the veins increase the strain on the venous system.
-This can lead to temporary or long-term CVI.
+- Pregnancy: During pregnancy, hormonal changes and the pressure of the growing fetus on the veins lead to increased stress on the venous system.
+This can lead to CVI temporarily or in the long term.

 - Age: With increasing age, the elasticity of the vein walls deteriorates, which leads to an increased likelihood of venous valve insufficiency and thus to CVI.